3-10149819-G-T

 PM5

-Other missense variant is known to change same aminoacid residue: Variant chr3-10149820-T-C is described in Lovd as [Pathogenic].
+Other missense variant is known to change same aminoacid residue: Variant chr3-10149820-T-C is described in ClinVar as Pathogenic/Likely_pathogenic.
+ClinVar VariationId is 43605.Status of the report is criteria_provided_multiple_submitters_no_conflicts, 2 stars.

 PP3